timbornemann/Total-Task-Tracker/README.en.md

 VERSION=$(git describe --tags --abbrev=0) docker-compose up --build
 ```

-The service then listens to port ** 3002 **.
-In the browser under `http: // localhost: 3002` you reach the dashboard.
-The data is saved in a named docker volume (`total-task tracker-data`).
-The container can be stopped with `docker compose down` without the data being lost.
+The service then listens on port **3002**.
+In the browser at `http://localhost:3002` you reach the dashboard.
+The data is stored in a named Docker volume (`total-task-tracker-data`).
+The container can be stopped with `docker compose down` without losing data.

-## installation for local development
+## Installation for local development

 ```bash
 # Repository cloning